one-data-cookie/one-data-cookie.github.io/_notes/analytics-engineering/Contemplate on who the analysts of today and tomorrow are.md

 	- Composability is a valid point but beaten by dbt for instance.
 - My real fear is that it discourages people from learning SQL and that it makes those whose primary language is SQL feel inadequate.
 	- He worries that the original articles suggests that the entire analytics edifice built on top of SQL is irreparably flawed.
-	- Diminishing SQL, particularly its obscure technical quirks, "perpetuates that myth that data analysis is a second-class skill.”
+	- Diminishing SQL, particularly its obscure technical quirks, "perpetuates that myth that data analysis is a second-class skill.”^[That's in line with what Tristan Handy, the founder and CEO of dbt Labs thinks – "If you can’t tell, I have a chip on my shoulder.
+As a career data analyst, I’ve always felt like we were under-appreciated and underestimated: by our companies who don’t create career paths for us, by the vendors that built our tools, by the VCs who fund the vendors who built our tools..." (from [this blogpost](https://blog.getdbt.com/fishtown-analytics-announces-29-5m-fundraise/))]
 - There’s a persistent unspoken aura in software engineering around data in general.
 I’ve seen too often the othering and second-classing of these (data) roles.
 - The work is hard, harder than appreciated.
 	- The truth is data is hard.
 The ecosystem is hard.
 Data is messy.
 It’s hard to test.
 We haven’t figured out the right tooling, the right debugging, the right environments, or even the right way to teach it.
 The level of sophistication and tooling over the past few years has exploded, as has customer expectations of personalization.
 All driven by data.